 Temporary pavement is pavement outside of the existing travel lanes that is utilized to carry traffic for a period of time during construction of the project.
-Temporary pavement may be removed after use or incorporated into the final pavement by adding additional paving material to meet the final pavement design criteria.
+Temporary pavement may be removed after use or incorporated into the final pavement by adding additional paving material to meet the final pavement design criteria for New Location and Reconstruction HMA Pavement.